mccanne/sharkfest/README.md

 Shaping functions take a value and a target type.

+> Shaping is a rich problem and an area of active work and will evolve.

 * `crop` - drop fields to fit target type
 * `fill` - add fields with nulls to fit target
 * `order` - reorder fields in record to fit target